 Families who live in the Northeast have a smorgasbord of wonderful vacation options within a day's drive.
-The region includes the six New England states (Maine, New Hampshire, Vermont, Massachusetts, Connecticut and Rhode Island) as well as three in the Mid-Atlantic (New York, New Jersey, Pennsylvania).
+The region includes the six New England states (Maine, New Hampshire, Vermont, Massachusetts, Connecticut, and Rhode Island) as well as three in the Mid-Atlantic (New York, New Jersey, and Pennsylvania).

 Tyler Place Family Resort: Highgate Springs, VT